Deploy TKG packages in airgapped environments

 Create the manifest

-:apiVersion: v1 kind: ServiceAccount metadata: name: harbor-sa namespace: tanzu-packages-user-managed --- apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRoleBinding metadata: name: habor-role-binding roleRef: apiGroup: rbac.authorization.k8s.io kind: ClusterRole name: cluster-admin subjects: - kind: ServiceAccount name: harbor-sa namespace: tanzu-packages-user-managed --- apiVersion: packaging.carvel.dev/v1alpha1 kind: PackageInstall metadata: name: harbor namespace: tanzu-packages-user-managed annotations: ext.packaging.carvel.dev/fetch-0-secret-name: embedded-harbor ext.packaging.carvel.dev/ytt-paths-from-secret-name.0: image-pull-secret-overlay-deployment ext.packaging.carvel.dev/ytt-paths-from-secret-name.1: image-pull-secret-overlay-statefulsets spec: serviceAccountName: harbor-sa packageRef: refName: harbor.tanzu.vmware.com versionSelection: constraints: 2.3.3+vmware.1-tkg.1 values: - secretRef: name: harbor-data-values --- apiVersion: v1 kind: Secret metadata: name: harbor-data-values namespace: tanzu-packages-user-managed stringData: values.yml: | namespace: tanzu-system-registry hostname: harbor.internal port: https: 443 logLevel: info tlsCertificate: tls.crt: "" tls.key: "" ca.crt: tlsCertificateSecretName: enableContourHttpProxy: true harborAdminPassword: 'VMware1!' secretKey: 'aiGhooghu8uaS7zo' database: password: 'VMware1!' shmSizeLimit: maxIdleConns: maxOpenConns: exporter: cacheDuration: core: replicas: 1 secret: 'VMware1!' xsrfKey: oopoo7iecae8wai5eejeethaingeip4W jobservice: replicas: 1 secret: 'VMware1!' registry: replicas: 1 secret: 'VMware1!' notary: enabled: true trivy: enabled: true replicas: 1 gitHubToken: "" skipUpdate: false persistence: persistentVolumeClaim: registry: existingClaim: "" storageClass: "tkgs-storage-policy" subPath: "" accessMode: ReadWriteOnce size: 50Gi jobservice: existingClaim: "" storageClass: "tkgs-storage-policy" subPath: "" accessMode: ReadWriteOnce size: 10Gi database: existingClaim: "" storageClass: "tkgs-storage-policy" subPath: "" accessMode: ReadWriteOnce size: 10Gi redis: existingClaim: "" storageClass: "tkgs-storage-policy" subPath: "" accessMode: ReadWriteOnce size: 10Gi trivy: existingClaim: "" storageClass: "tkgs-storage-policy" subPath: "" accessMode: ReadWriteOnce size: 10Gi proxy: httpProxy: httpsProxy: noProxy: 127.0.0.1,localhost,.local,.internal pspNames: vmware-system-restricted,vmware-system-privileged network: ipFamilies: ["IPv4", "IPv6"]
+harbor.yaml:apiVersion: v1 kind: ServiceAccount metadata: name: harbor-sa namespace: tanzu-packages-user-managed --- apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRoleBinding metadata: name: habor-role-binding roleRef: apiGroup: rbac.authorization.k8s.io kind: ClusterRole name: cluster-admin subjects: - kind: ServiceAccount name: harbor-sa namespace: tanzu-packages-user-managed --- apiVersion: packaging.carvel.dev/v1alpha1 kind: PackageInstall metadata: name: harbor namespace: tanzu-packages-user-managed annotations: ext.packaging.carvel.dev/fetch-0-secret-name: embedded-harbor ext.packaging.carvel.dev/ytt-paths-from-secret-name.0: image-pull-secret-overlay-deployment ext.packaging.carvel.dev/ytt-paths-from-secret-name.1: image-pull-secret-overlay-statefulsets spec: serviceAccountName: harbor-sa packageRef: refName: harbor.tanzu.vmware.com versionSelection: constraints: 2.3.3+vmware.1-tkg.1 values: - secretRef: name: harbor-data-values --- apiVersion: v1 kind: Secret metadata: name: harbor-data-values namespace: tanzu-packages-user-managed stringData: values.yml: | namespace: tanzu-system-registry hostname: harbor.internal port: https: 443 logLevel: info tlsCertificate: tls.crt: "" tls.key: "" ca.crt: tlsCertificateSecretName: enableContourHttpProxy: true harborAdminPassword: 'VMware1!' secretKey: 'aiGhooghu8uaS7zo' database: password: 'VMware1!' shmSizeLimit: maxIdleConns: maxOpenConns: exporter: cacheDuration: core: replicas: 1 secret: 'VMware1!' xsrfKey: oopoo7iecae8wai5eejeethaingeip4W jobservice: replicas: 1 secret: 'VMware1!' registry: replicas: 1 secret: 'VMware1!' notary: enabled: true trivy: enabled: true replicas: 1 gitHubToken: "" skipUpdate: false persistence: persistentVolumeClaim: registry: existingClaim: "" storageClass: "tkgs-storage-policy" subPath: "" accessMode: ReadWriteOnce size: 50Gi jobservice: existingClaim: "" storageClass: "tkgs-storage-policy" subPath: "" accessMode: ReadWriteOnce size: 10Gi database: existingClaim: "" storageClass: "tkgs-storage-policy" subPath: "" accessMode: ReadWriteOnce size: 10Gi redis: existingClaim: "" storageClass: "tkgs-storage-policy" subPath: "" accessMode: ReadWriteOnce size: 10Gi trivy: existingClaim: "" storageClass: "tkgs-storage-policy" subPath: "" accessMode: ReadWriteOnce size: 10Gi proxy: httpProxy: httpsProxy: noProxy: 127.0.0.1,localhost,.local,.internal pspNames: vmware-system-restricted,vmware-system-privileged network: ipFamilies: ["IPv4", "IPv6"]and apply it to the cluster:

 Upgrade Packages